shub0618/Python_Scripting_Prac/README.md

   - `Moduels/`: Contains the practice of python Moduels and calling those modules.
   - `OS_Tasks/`: Contains python scripts that can be executed on linux OS.
   - `Fabric/`: Contains fabfile that was used to run pyhton library fabric.
-  - `Vagrantfile_for_Prac/`: Contains the multi-OS Vagrantfile that was used in the Practice .
+  - `Vagrantfile_for_Prac/`: Contains the multi-OS Vagrantfile that was used in the Practice.
+  - `boto3/`: Contains pyhton scripts using boto3.

 ## Getting Started